tomasis7/school-javascript-music-song/README.md

-# Music Playlist App
+# Music Playlist Manager

 ## Overview

-The Music Playlist App is a JavaScript-based application designed to manage music playlists.
-Users can create, list, and manage playlists categorized by genre, artist, and songs.
-This application provides a simple and intuitive user interface for music enthusiasts to organize their favorite tracks.
+The Music Playlist Manager is a JavaScript-based web application that enables users to create, manage, and view playlists.
+The playlists are categorized by genre, artist, and song title, providing a user-friendly way to explore and organize music collections.

 ## Features

-- Create and manage playlists
+- Create and manage playlists with custom names
-- Categorize music by genre and artist
+- View playlists with song counts and total duration
+- Filter and sort playlists by name or date created
+- Add songs with title, artist, and genre information
+- View songs grouped by genre, artist, or title alphabetically
-- Add, list, and delete songs
+- Edit and delete songs and playlists
+- Add songs to specific playlists
 - Responsive and user-friendly UI

 ## Project Structure

 ```
-music-playlist-app
+music-playlist-manager
 ├── src
-│   ├── index.js        # Entry point of the application
+│   ├── index.js        # Express server and API endpoints
 │   ├── playlists.js    # Functions to manage playlists
 │   ├── genres.js       # Functions to manage music genres
 │   ├── artists.js      # Functions to manage artists
 │   └── songs.js        # Functions to manage songs
 ├── public
-│   ├── index.html      # Main HTML file for the application
+│   ├── index.html      # Main HTML interface
+│   ├── app.js          # Frontend JavaScript
+│   ├── styles.css      # CSS styles
+│   ├── songs.json      # JSON storage for songs
-│   └── styles.css      # Styles for the application
+│   └── playlists.json  # JSON storage for playlists
 ├── .gitignore          # Files and directories to ignore by Git
 ├── package.json        # npm configuration file
 ├── README.md           # Documentation for the project